 Weight: 338g | Dimensions: 212.8 x 124 x 8.5mm | OS: Android 5.0 | Screen size: 8-inch | Resolution: Full HD | CPU: octa-core | RAM: 2GB | Storage: 16GB | Battery: 4650mAh | Rear camera: 8MP | Front camera: 2MP

 The EE Harrier Tab is a tablet of greater taste than its shiny-as-you-like fake metal rear might suggest.
-It doesn't have an EE-heavy interface, performs very well, and has a practical design that is both light and practical.
+It doesn't have an EE-heavy interface, performs very well, and has a well thought out design that is both light and practical.

 If the idea of a 4G tablet appeals, this is one of the best budget options.
 It is much better than the Vodafone alternative, the Smart Tab prime 6, thanks to its higher-quality screen.

 However, if mobile internet is something you can live without, the Tesco Hudl 2 is an even better buy at a jaw-dropping £99, though that budget slate has sadly been discontinued, so it could start to become hard to find.